Sunday, April 22, 2012

 I request

-that items knitted from this pattern be used for Personal and Charity use, not for Profit.
+that items knitted from this pattern be used for Personal and Charity use only, not for Profit.

 1. Thank you.
 This will be perfect for charity knitting projects.